rashmisagar/amazoncucumbertests/README.md

-# java-selenium-cucumber-tests-demo
+# java-selenium-cucumber-testng-tests

-E2E testing of Amazon website using Java, Selenium and Cucumber framework
+E2E testing of Amazon website using Java, Selenium, Cucumber and TestNG

 Prerequisite -